Choose Animal

 Snakes in the Attic

 Yes, snakes actually do sometimes live in attics.
 The snakes that do so are of course climbing snakes, such as this Yellow Rat Snake that I caught out of an attic.
-These snakes aren't venomous, but many people don't like the idea of snakes living in their attic.
+This type of snake isn't venomous, but many people don't like the idea of snakes living in their attic.
 And baby snakes, if born in the attic, will get everywhere!

 How Do You Get Snakes Out of the Attic? - The best tool is education.
 Here are tips about snakes in the attic: